cbeck88/spirit-po/README.md

 program at once, you are recommended to throw together your own book-keeping mechanism for this -- it is straightforward to have a `std::unordered_map` of catalogs or similar, and then it is transparent to you without cluttering our catalog interface.
-On the other hand, you can also use the `merge` function of catalogs (TODO!) to merge multiple catalogs into one master catalog.
+On the other hand, you can also use the `merge` function of catalogs to merge multiple catalogs into one master catalog.

+   - `void merge(spirit_po::catalog && other)`
+     Check if the metadata of this catalog and given catalog shows they are compatible (number of plural forms are equal).
+If not then signal an error (exception or error state).
+If so, then move all the message entries from the other hashmap to this map.
+     May trigger warnings on the warning channel if there are collisions.

+   - `void set_warning_channel(const std::function<void(const std::string &)> & w)`
+     Set the warning channel for this catalog.
+The warning channel is a function which will be called with a warning message whenever a string (with context) is clobbered.
+     The warning channel object may also be passed to the constructor, if one is concerned about duplicated strings within a single po file.
+By default warnings are ignored.

 ## Customization points